ymolists/website/src/routes/docs/self-hosted/latest/configuration/docker-registry.md

 ---
-section: self-hosted/latest/self-hosted
+section: self-hosted/latest
-title: Docker Registry
+title: Configure the Docker registry used by your Gitpod Self-Hosted installation
 ---

 <script context="module">
   export const prerender = true;
 </script>

-# Docker Registry
+# Configure the Docker registry used by your Gitpod Self-Hosted installation

 Gitpod builds Docker images during workspace startup.
 This enables custom Dockerfiles as part of your workspace config, but is also required for Gitpod itself to function.
 To this end, Gitpod requires a container registry where it can push the images it builds.